QUALITY OF EDUCATION COMMITTEE

 Mr C Sheeran

 Mr C Mercure (Associate)

-(a) The committee shall consist of not less than four Governors plus the Principal.
+(a) The committee shall comprise of not less than four Governors plus the Principal.

 (b) The committee shall have such associate non-voting members as is thought appropriate.

 The committee shall elect a chair and vice chair at its first meeting of the academic year.

 The quorum shall be three Governors, of which one must be the Principal or a delegated deputy.

 The committee shall meet a minimum of once per term.

 The minutes shall be taken by a designated clerk.